mhcho1994/tii_multidrone_base/README.md

 python3 auto_generate_scripts.py -n (number_of_drones) -i (your_indicator) -p (network_address_offset)
 ```

 where '(number_of_drones)' denotes the number of drones that you want to launch in a simulation and '(your_indicator)' and '(network_address_offset)' arguments stand for your the suffix to indicate your own container name and the network address offset for your container network. '-i' and '-p' options can be used for the different users in a server running this environments.
 This is to prevent a container from network and container name overlap.
+For example, ```python3 auto_generate_scripts.py -n 5 -i mh -p 3``` will create a container 'drones_mh' with 5 drones, which has an IP address 172.16.3.2 (subnet 172.16.3.0 - 172.16.3.255).

 2. To launch the simulation automatically,